Bechlte Platz 1 - main entrance

 I. Governance Tasks of the Executive Board

-Against the backdrop of our principle of connected dispersion, which is innate to Bechtle’s business model, a great deal of entrepreneurial responsibility is placed on the managing directors of the operating subsidiaries, as well as each individual employee.
+Against the backdrop of our principle of decentralised community, which is innate to Bechtle’s business model, a great deal of entrepreneurial responsibility is placed on the managing directors of the operating subsidiaries, as well as each individual employee.
 All the same, it is the Executive Board of Bechtle AG that steers the organisation as a whole.
 In particular, the Executive Board coordinates with the Supervisory Board to develop and implement the group’s overall strategy for the medium and long term.

 Bechtle AG’s Executive Board has been concerned with the topic of sustainability for years.
-This led to the Sustainability Strategy which was published in 2021 and outlines four areas of action alongside concrete objectives that the company aims to achieve by 2030.
-In 2022, Bechtle also released the complementary Climate Protection Strategy 2030.
-At the heart of this strategy lies the ambition to achieve net-zero carbon emissions across the group by 2030, largely through reductive measures.
-The Executive Board is aware of the risks and opportunities that social and environmental factors pose to the company.
+This led to the Sustainability Strategy, which was published in 2021 and outlines four areas of action alongside concrete objectives that the company aims to achieve by 2030.
+In 2022, Bechtle also released the complementary Climate Protection Strategy 2030, which was revised in 2024 following our commitment to the Science Based Targets initiative (SBTi), Bechtle had already secured SBTi validation for its near and mid-term climate targets in mid-2025.
+By 2030, the company aims to reduce absolute greenhouse gas emissions across Scope 1 and 2 by 54.4%, and cut Scope 3 emissions from purchased goods and services (3.1) and the use of sold products (3.11) by 55% per €1,000 of value creation.
+The baseline year for all targets is 2019.
+This roadmap follows the SBTi reduction targets.
+In 2023, Bechtle signed the SBTi commitment letter to uphold the 1.5°C Paris Agreement goal, The Executive Board is aware of the risks and opportunities that social and environmental factors pose to the company.
 Consequently, the evaluation and monitoring of sustainability risks plays a decisive role in Bechtle AG’s risk management.

 II.
 Supervision Tasks of the Supervisory Board